gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 ## Create a fallback for inventory

 In the previous step we added a client to call the Inventory service.
 Services calling services is a common practice in Microservices Architecture, but as we add more and more services the likelihood of a problem increases dramatically.
-Even if each service has 99.9% update, if we have 100 of services our estimated up time will only be ~90%.
-We therefor need to plan for failures to happen and our application logic has to consider that dependent services are not responding.
+Even if each service has 99.9% uptime, if we have 100 of services, our estimated uptime would only be ~90%.
+We therefore need to plan for failures to happen and our application logic has to consider that dependent services are not responding.

-In the previous step we used the Feign client from the Netflix cloud native libraries to avoid having to write boilerplate code for doing a REST call.
-However Feign also have another good property which is that we easily create fallback logic.
-In this case we will use static inner class since we want the logic for the fallback to be part of the Client and not in a separate class.
+In the previous step, we used the Feign client from the Netflix cloud native libraries to avoid having to write boilerplate code for doing a REST call.
+However, Feign also has another good property which is that we can easily create fallback logic.
+In this case, we will use a static inner class since we want the logic for the fallback to be part of the Client and not in a separate class.

 Open: `src/main/java/com/redhat/coolstore/client/InventoryClient.java`